metomi/rose/sphinx/tutorial/rose/index.rst

 * Version control.
 * Suite discovery and management.
-* Validating and tranforming Rose configurations.
+* Validating and transforming Rose configurations.
 * Interfacing with Cylc.